jan-bogaerts/mark/src/markdownCode.md

   - render-result(pseudo):
     ```python (pseudo)
     def renderResult(textFragment):
-      message, keys = await this.buildMessage(textFragment)
+      keyedMessage = await this.buildMessage(textFragment)
-      if not message:
+      if not keyedMessage:
         return None
+      message, keys = keyedMessage
       result = await GPT-service.sendRequest(this, textFragment.key, message) # need name and key so the gpt service can select the correct model
       key = ' | '.join(keys)
       this.cache.setResult(key, result)